scala-js/scala-js-website/doc/calling-javascript.md

 }: js.ThisFunction)
 {% endhighlight %}

-Skipping over the irrelevant details, note that we parameter `li` completely corresponds to the JavaScript `this`.
+Skipping over the irrelevant details, note that the parameter `li` completely corresponds to the JavaScript `this`.
 Note also that we have ascribed the lambda with `: js.ThisFunction` explicitly to make sure that the right implicit conversion is being used (by default it would convert it to a `js.Function1`).